G-Chist/terrain-generation-research/README.md

-This repository contains the code used to generate noise-based terrains.
+This repository contains the code used to generate and analyze noise-based terrains.

 Overview:
 - Generate 2D terrain heightmaps using Perlin noise and fractal functions.